 Description: Roofed constructions, usually walled.
-This includes permanent roofed constructions that exceed 8.0 m2 in area (12.0 m2 in private gardens).
+This will typically include permanent roofed constructions that exceed 8.0 m2 in area (12.0 m2 in private gardens).
 Exceptions are made for smaller buildings in such a detached position that they form relatively important topographic features.
 Storage tanks may be classified as buildings.